SummerY0502/Rice-CausalCoT/README.md

 ## Installation
 This project depends on a few third-party Python packages (e.g., playwright, pandas, openai).
 Everything else in the imports (such as os, re, json, csv, pathlib, typing, etc.) is part of the Python standard library and does not require installation.
 ##Requirements
 •	Python 3.9+ (recommended: 3.10 / 3.11)
 •	pip
 ##Setup (recommended: virtual environment)
 macOS / Linux:
-1. Create a virtual environment: python -m venv .venv
+1. Create a virtual environment:
+python -m venv .venv
 2. Activate it:
 source .venv/bin/activate
 Windows PowerShell:
-1. Create a virtual environment: python -m venv .venv
+1. Create a virtual environment:
+python -m venv .venv
 2. Activate it:
 .venv\Scripts\Activate.ps1
 ##Install Python dependencies
 Run:
 pip install -U pandas openai playwright
 Optional: If you want to pin dependencies in requirements.txt, add:
 •	pandas
 •	openai
 •	playwright
 ##Install Playwright browsers
-Because this project uses playwright.async_api, you also need to install the browser engines: playwright install
+Because this project uses playwright.async_api, you also need to install the browser engines:
+playwright install
-On Linux, if system dependencies are missing: playwright install-deps
+On Linux, if system dependencies are missing:
+playwright install-deps
 ##Configure OpenAI API key (if applicable)
-If the project calls the OpenAI API, set the OPENAI_API_KEY environment variable. macOS / Linux: export OPENAI_API_KEY="YOUR_API_KEY"
+If the project calls the OpenAI API, set the OPENAI_API_KEY environment variable.
 Windows PowerShell:
 setx OPENAI_API_KEY "YOUR_API_KEY"
-Note: On Windows, you may need to restart your terminal for the environment variable to take effect.

 ## File Structure
 1. RAG/: Retrieval-Augmented Generation component.
 First run Gene_Intersection.py, then run Retrieve_information.py to obtain retrieval information for associated genes in the dataset.
 Retrieve_information: Retrieves associated genes from functional databases.